JoonasKulmala/Palvelinten-Hallinta/h3/README.md

 ![git reset](Resources/git_before.png)

 So what actually happened?
-1.  git rm removed the file `README.md` from working directory (gone, reduced to atoms)
+1.  git rm removed the file `README.md` from working directory
 2.  git reset --hard undid the removal by returning HEAD to the state of latest commit ceb9b31~, recreating `README.md`

 ### f) New salt module

+I want to create a salt setup which automatically creates a folder for specific group members and then downloads certain GitHub repositories.

+    $ cd /srv/salt
+    $ touch my-salt-setup.sls
+    $ sudoedit my-salt-setup-sls

+    /home/${USER}/Repos:
+      file.directory:
+        - user:
+        - group: developer
+        - file_mode: 755
+        - dir_mode: 755
+        - makedirs: True

+However here I ran into problems.
+I cannot figure out to to create a directory `/Repos` for each ${USER}.

 ### d) `/srv/salt` on git

 ## Final thoughts

+Markdown and basic git commands were quite familiar to me already.
+I have worked on multiple projects were git & GitHub were used to a degree.

+Had some issues with salt, namely trying to create directories for minion under certain conditions.
+Will update **f)** once I figure it out.

 ## Sources